commercetools/commercetools-sunrise-java/staged-documentation.md

 ```

-Remember to add the Module to `application.conf` to enable it in Play:
+Always make sure you have the Module enabled in `application.conf`:

 ```
 play.modules.enabled += "absolute.path.to.your.FactoryModule"